TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/World.md

 ### Start State

 Every Civilization (and therefore the towns they own), start with the bare minimum knowledge for creating buildings, and one Capital City.

+Gehennam, and Lipis Mas Equis are the only cities to be guaranteed creations at the start of every playthrough.

 ### End State